llwang8/codeschool-buildNewsScreenCast/README.md

 I built an interactive fictional Front-end News website with HTML and CSS, while following some best practices for structuring HTML, writing efficient CSS, and commenting code along the way.

+I enhanced the user experience on a website with JavaScript by adding jQuery, triggering animations, and showing and hiding a form field.

 #Built with:
 Implemented with HTML and CSS.
+Also used normalize.css, digital color meter, hexcolor converter.

 # Resources